How-do-i-get-your-attention/we-make-software/README.md

 # Storage.dll

-- `Storage::Read(uint8_t ID, uint64_t Sector)`: This method reads data from a specific sector of the storage identified by the given ID.
+The `Storage::Read(uint8_t ID, uint64_t Sector)`: This method reads data from a specific sector of the storage identified by the given ID.
 It returns a vector of unsigned characters representing the data read.

-- `Storage::Write(uint8_t ID, uint64_t Sector, std::vector<unsigned char> buffer)`: This method writes data to a specific sector of the storage identified by the given ID.
+The `Storage::Write(uint8_t ID, uint64_t Sector, std::vector<unsigned char> buffer)`: This method writes data to a specific sector of the storage identified by the given ID.
 The data to be written is provided in the form of a vector of unsigned characters.
 The method returns a boolean indicating whether the write operation was successful.

-- `Storage::Size(uint8_t ID)`: This method returns the size of the storage identified by the given ID.
+The `Storage::Size(uint8_t ID)`: This method returns the size of the storage identified by the given ID.
 The size is returned as a tuple of two integers representing the used and total space.

-- `Exit()`: This method closes all open files and clears the list of files.
+The `Exit()`: This method closes all open files and clears the list of files.

-- `Storage::Mount()`: This method mounts the storage.
+The `Storage::Mount()`: This method mounts the storage.
 It opens a file for each storage in the server and adds it to the list of files.

 # ../Storage/.h

 The `Storage` namespace contains the following:

-- `Storage::Mount()`: A method used to mount the storage.
+The `Storage::Mount()`: A method used to mount the storage.

-- `Storage::Files`: A vector of tuples, where each tuple contains an ID and a handle to a file.
+The `Storage::Files`: A vector of tuples, where each tuple contains an ID and a handle to a file.

--
-- `Storage::Read(uint8_t ID, uint64_t Sector)`: A method that reads data from a specific sector of the storage identified by the given ID.
+The `Storage::Read(uint8_t ID, uint64_t Sector)`: A method that reads data from a specific sector of the storage identified by the given ID.

--
-- `Storage::Write(uint8_t ID, uint64_t Sector, std::vector<unsigned char> buffer)`: A method that writes data to a specific sector of the storage identified by the given ID.
+The `Storage::Write(uint8_t ID, uint64_t Sector, std::vector<unsigned char> buffer)`: A method that writes data to a specific sector of the storage identified by the given ID.

--
-- `Storage::Size(uint8_t ID)`: A method that returns the size of the storage identified by the given ID.
+The `Storage::Size(uint8_t ID)`: A method that returns the size of the storage identified by the given ID.

 # Datacenter.dll